uwplse/Cassius/README.md

 `selectors.rkt` of selectors and cascading.
 Other files in `spec/` contain utility functions.

-Constraints are partly grounded manually in the formalization files above, and partly by the Z3 optimizer in `z3o.rkt`.
+Constraints are simplified by a Z3 optimizer in `z3o.rkt`.
 Interaction with the solver is in `z3.rkt`.

 `run.rkt` and `report.rkt` implement the VizAssert frontend.